vica781/Discover-Amber_2/README.md

 ### Frameworks, Libraries & Programs Used

--   [Google Fonts:](https://fonts.google.com/) was used to import the 'Lato' and 'Oswald' fonts into the style.css file which are used on all pages of the project.
+-   [Google Fonts:](https://fonts.google.com/) was used to import the 'Oswald' and 'Monserrat' fonts into the style.css file which are used on all pages of the project.
 -   [Font Awesome:](https://fontawesome.com/) was used to add icons for aesthetic and UX purposes.
 -   [Git:](https://git-scm.com/) was used for version control by utilising the Gitpod terminal to commit to Git and Push to GitHub.
 -   [GitHub:](https://github.com/) is used as the respository for the projects code after being pushed from Git.
 -   [Microsoft Paint 3D:](https://www.microsoft.com/en-us/p/paint-3d/9nblggh5fv99?activetab=pivot:overviewtab) was used for resizing images and editing photos for the website.
+-   [WebP Converter:](https://www.freeconvert.com/webp-converter) was used to convert images to webp.
--   [Balsamiq:](https://balsamiq.com/) was used to create the wireframes during the design process.
+-   [Figma:](https://www.figma.com/login) was used in unsuccessful attempt to creat wireframes and website logo

 ## Testing